Robbyn Lewis: Maryland House of Delegates

 In December 2016, following the resignation of state delegate Peter A. Hammen to serve in the administration of Baltimore mayor Catherine Pugh, Lewis applied to serve the remainder of his term in the Maryland House of Delegates.
 Her candidacy was backed by state senator Bill Ferguson and state delegates Brooke Lierman and Luke Clippinger.
 The Baltimore City Democratic Central Committee voted 6-1 to nominate Lewis to fill the vacancy later that month, and was appointed by Governor Larry Hogan on December 30.

 Lewis was sworn in on January 10, 2017.
 She is the first African-American woman to represent the district.
 Lewis was a member of the Environment and Transportation Committee from 2017 to 2018, and has since served on the Health and Government Operations Committee.
+In January 2026, House Speaker Joseline Peña-Melnyk named Lewis as the co-chair of the newly-created House Study Group on Economic Stability.

 Lewis ran for a full four-year term in 2018, during which she ran on a slate with Ferguson, Lierman and Clippinger, and faced a primary challenge from political newcomer Nate Loewentheil.
 She defeated Loewentheil in the Democratic primary on June 26, 2018, receiving 23 percent of the vote to Loewentheil's 14.1 percent.

 In April 2019, ahead of the election to elect a new Speaker of the Maryland House of Delegates, Lewis condemned homophobic comments made by Legislative Black Caucus of Maryland chair Darryl Barnes toward Speaker candidate Maggie McIntosh, calling them "disappointing and upsetting".
 Following the election, she stepped down as the secretary of the Legislative Black Caucus, saying that she felt disconnected from the caucus amid its role in the Speaker election.

 In 2024, Lewis applied to run as a delegate to the Democratic National Convention pledged to Joe Biden, but was denied by the Maryland Democratic Party.